-The widest variety of guitar speakers is the 12” size range; however, for personal use, they tend to be too loud, large, and expensive.
+The widest variety of guitar speakers come in the 12” size range, which tend to be too loud, large, and expensive for personal use.
 The ideal size for a jam session at home or on the go is the 8” range.
 They are inexpensive, fit into a smaller cab, and still offer enough power for a fun jam.

-But finding a great 8 inch guitar speaker can be quite tough, as there are fewer options, and you have to consider compatibility with your existing cabinet as well.
-In this KGR review, we’ve compiled the 5 best 8 inch guitar speakers – all of which are readily available and are popular amongst guitarists worldwide.
+But finding a great 8-inch guitar speaker can be quite tough since there are fewer options, and you have to consider compatibility with your existing cabinet.
+In this KGR review, we’ve compiled the 5 Best 8-Inch Guitar Speakers – each of which is readily available and popular amongst guitarists worldwide.

-For these tests, we used our Epiphone Les Paul Pro and a Fender Champion 20W amplifier, and swapped the speakers in the Fender for consistency.
-We tried both clean and distorted tones to get a feel of their versatility, frequency response, tonal accuracy, and overall room feel.
+For these tests, we used our Epiphone Les Paul Pro and a Fender Champion 20W amplifier, swapping the speakers in the Fender for consistency.
+We tried both clean and distorted tones to get a feel for their versatility, frequency response, tonal accuracy, and overall room feel.

 Interested in guitar speakers?